 Using Cubebrush as a storefront

 Cubebrush was founded by Marc Brunet and is now a huge platform for all types of digital artists.
-The site has around 1M monthly users, and that means that there are some insane amount of eyeballs browsing through the content.
+The site has around 1M monthly visitors, and that means that there are some insane amount of eyeballs browsing through the content.

-You can buy and also download a bunch of digital art materials from the site.
+You can buy and also download for free a bunch of digital art materials from the site.
 You can find brushes, 3D assets of many kinds, art tutorials, free backgrounds, texture packs, 2D assets, tools, and applications.

 The list goes on and on.
 There’s just a huge selection of resources available that it’s almost breathtaking to browse through.
 The best part is that independent artists produce most if not all of these materials.
-So you can buy these or download for free at your will.

 Passive income as the core